Your Beagle is a perfect companion.

 - Degenerative Myelopathy: This is a degenerative disease of the spine and sometimes referred to as the canine equivalent of Lou Gehrig’s disease.
 Within only 6 to 12 months, degenerative myelopathy can cause paralysis and death.

 - Inherited Autoimmune Hyperthyroidism: Also known as autoimmune thyroiditis, this disease causes hyperactivity in the thyroid, which can lead to a wide variety of other chronic health problems.
-It is believed to be caused by a malfunctioning of the immune system, causing it to attack healthy cells in the thyroid, resulting it becoming overactive.

 - Epilepsy: Epilepsy is far more common in Beagles than many other dog breeds.
 It causes a dog to experience regular seizures which can vary in intensity.